Use these tricks to get mortgage lenders to compete

 Is it hard to get mortgage lenders to compete?

-Whether or not a particular lender is willing to vie for your patronage often depends on their loan volume at the time.
+Whether or not a particular loan officer is willing to compete for your mortgage often depends on their loan volume at the time.

 “If a lender is busy, they will naturally focus on transactions that make them more money,” says Moon.